 The colourful Geothermal Areas by Mt. Ölkelduhnúkur and Ölkelduháls in South Iceland

 The colourful outflow from the hot spring

-What caught my attention when visiting this hot spring was this colourful spot in my photo above, so I zoomed in on it.
+What caught my attention when I visited this hot spring was the colourful spot in the photo above, so I zoomed in on it.

+The colourful Geothermal Areas by Mt. Ölkelduhnúkur and Ölkelduháls in South Iceland